 Jennifer Plotzke is an award-winning actress and producer with a career that includes both stage and screen.
-Most recently she appeared in the up and coming film, Fizzle, starring opposite Peter Friedman and Geoffrey Owens, directed by Jeremiah Kipp
+She appeared in the up and coming film Fizzle.
+Starring opposite Peter Friedman and Geoffrey Owens, directed by Jeremiah Kipp.

 Please give a concise autobiography of yourself?

 Jennifer Plotzke (JP): When I was five years old, my parents took me to see Annie on Broadway.
 From the moment that curtain went up, I was in love.
 My father was also a film buff, so he started me early on the classics.
-My parents did a great job of giving us a cultural education as children, so I was able to soak up lots of theatres, cinema, and television when I was young.
+My parents did a great job of giving us a cultural education as children.
+So, I was able to soak up lots of theatres, cinema, and television when I was young.
 When I was 15, I was cast in a production of Li’l Abner and I haven’t stopped acting since.
 I did theatre for many years throughout high school and it was my main area of study in college.
-Since then I have moved more towards film and TV and I now work primarily in independent film, but whenever I can, I still love to go back to my theatrical roots.
+Since then I have moved more towards film and TV.
+I now work primarily in independent film.
+Whenever I can, I still love to go back to my theatrical roots.

 Did you study what you do?

 Jennifer Plotzke (JP): I have been studying this seriously since high school.
-I was fortunate to attend a school that had a strong performing arts program with a 1,000 seat fully equipped theatre facility.
+I was fortunate to attend a school that had a strong performing arts program.
+They had a 1,000 seat fully equipped theatre facility.
 So, I received excellent acting training and experience there early on and then continued on through college.
-I lived in Chicago at the time and chose to go to Illinois State University to further my acting studies and graduated with a Bachelor of Arts in Acting.
-I also continued to study beyond college in Film and Television Workshops: Act One Studios in Chicago and Anthony Robert Grasso Studios in NYC.
+I lived in Chicago at the time and chose to go to Illinois State University to further my acting studies.
+I graduated with a Bachelor of Arts in Acting.
+I also continued to study beyond college in Film and Television Workshops.
+Such as Act One Studios in Chicago and Anthony Robert Grasso Studios in NYC.
 I also did a summer program at the Atlantic Theatre Company after moving to New York.

 What is your filmmaking process?

-JP: In terms of acting, I rely most heavily on Affective Memory.
-If you’re creating a character that has an emotional experience you’ve never had, you have to be able to pull from something real in order to make it honest.
+Jennifer Plotzke (JP): In terms of acting, I rely most heavily on Affective Memory.
+If you’re creating a character that has an emotional experience you’ve never had.
+You have to be able to pull from something real in order to make it honest.
 But if you’ve never had that experience, how do you truthfully recreate it?
-It’s about finding an experience in your life that parallels the experience of your character and translating your actual emotions into the fictional situation.
-I find this most effective in terms of giving myself something real to play as opposed to trying to imagine what something may or may not feel like “in the moment“.
+It’s about finding an experience in your life that parallels the experience of your character.
+Then translating your actual emotions into the fictional situation.
+I find this most effective in terms of giving myself something real to play.
+As opposed to trying to imagine what something may or may not feel like in the moment.

 Tell us about the work you have produced?

-JP: I have produced around thirteen indie short films and two television pilots, many of which have enjoyed great tours on the festival circuit and many of which are just starting that journey now.
-I began producing films because I was having a difficult time being cast and I wanted to create opportunities both for me to act and to build a solid film reel.
+Jennifer Plotzke (JP): I have produced around thirteen indie short films and two television pilots.
+Many of have enjoyed tours on the festival circuit and many of which are just starting that journey now.
+I began producing films because I was having a difficult time being cast.
+I wanted to create opportunities both for me to act and to build a solid film reel.

 I think producing your own work teaches you so much.
 Learning everything that goes into production, whether its film, TV, or theatre makes you a more well-rounded actor and gives you a great appreciation for the work that everyone puts into a project.
 It also gives you a greater understanding of the entire scope of the project, how you fit in, and the importance of your role in the final product.